3 ways the cloud will change manufacturing

 By assembling and sharing build packages in the cloud, engineers can move data from one cloud system to another with very few touches to the actual data, and also keep the data in one central location for easy access.
 I see dedicated cloud manufacturing systems removing much of the tediousness and clutter from the exchange of product data.

 #2: Simplify component shopping while prototyping

-Acquiring the parts that go into a prototype is a time and resource intensive process that involves a series of disconnected, manual tasks.
-Engineers can spend hours scouring the web for component data like availability, pricing and compliance status from various distributor and manufacturer websites, only to re-type the information into a third location, usually a spreadsheet.
+Acquiring the parts that go into a prototype is a time and resource-intensive process that involves a series of disconnected, manual tasks.
+Engineers can spend hours scouring the web for component data like availability, pricing, and compliance status from various distributor and manufacturer websites, only to re-type the information into a third location, usually a spreadsheet.
 And then, the engineer (or his/her colleague in purchasing) types the same information, yet again, into every supplier’s order entry system.

-The cloud offers the opportunity to facilitate direct ordering of components from cloud-based product data.
+The cloud offers the opportunity to facilitate the direct ordering of components from cloud-based product data.
 When component shopping is consolidated into a simpler and more cohesive process, engineers will spend less time purchasing and more time focusing on their design.

 #3: Facilitate design information exchange between multiple engineering modeling and analysis tools

 A little farther down the road, we may begin to see the cloud improve the modeling and analysis of parts and subassemblies.
 For example, when mechanical engineers are designing a part, they often need to run a variety of simulations such as thermal analyses and stress and strain tests.
 Today, this is mostly done with expensive on-site, installed-for-your-use tools that don’t easily communicate data with each other and often require extensive CAD and technical support to install and maintain.

 With the cloud, we can now see the path to widespread pay-as-you-go simulation tools that rely on cloud-enabled CAD systems to facilitate smooth information exchange.